awsdocs/amazon-rds-user-guide/doc_source/Oracle.Resources.RCU.md

 -f < /tmp/passwordfile.txt
 ```

-For more information, see [ Running Repository Creation Utility from the Command Line](https://docs.oracle.com/middleware/1221/core/RCUUG/GUID-0D3A2959-7CC8-4001-997E-718ADF04C5F2.htm#RCUUG248) in the Oracle documentation\.
+For more information, see [ Running Repository Creation Utility from the command line](https://docs.oracle.com/middleware/1221/core/RCUUG/GUID-0D3A2959-7CC8-4001-997E-718ADF04C5F2.htm#RCUUG248) in the Oracle documentation\.

-### Running RCU Using the Command Line in Multiple Steps<a name="Oracle.Resources.RCU.SilentMulti"></a>
+### Running RCU using the command line in multiple steps<a name="Oracle.Resources.RCU.SilentMulti"></a>

 If you need to manually edit your schema scripts, you can run the RCU in multiple steps: